 Add extra herbs: Feel free to add in some fresh basil in addition to (or in place of) the fresh mint.

-Make it gluten-free: Just be sure to use gluten-free bread.
+Make it gluten-free: As noted above, just be sure to use gluten-free bread.

 What To Serve With Gazpacho: